calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   Each node needs to be encompassed by double quotes `"Node_Name"`

-  Each node needs to be comma sepparated.
+  Each node needs to be comma separated.

   If User value is empty or is equal to `[]`, then code for all network nodes will be generated.